-Dr. Sheets can be reached at 319-335-7985 or firstname.lastname@example.org.
+Dr. Sheets can be reached by email or phone, 319-335-7985.

 Dr. Sinn received her Ph.D. and completed post-doctoral training at the University of Iowa; her research focused on characterizing novel Xin genes in mouse development and utilizing the fibronectin attachment protein of Bacillus Calmette-Guerin as a delivery vehicle for therapeutic drugs in the treatment of superficial bladder cancer, respectively.
 Dr. Sinn joined the Environmental Health & Safety Office in 2005.

-Dr. Sinn can be reached at 319-335-9553 or email@example.com.
+Dr. Sinn can be reached by email or phone, 319-335-9553.